Gusto Review 2026: Pricing, Pros, Cons, and IT Admin Notes

 Gusto pricing starts at $49 per month plus $6 per employee for the Simple plan.
 Most growing businesses choose the Plus plan ($80/mo + $12/person) to unlock multi-state payroll and time tracking features.

-The Simple plan base fee increased from $40 to $49 in March 2025.
+Gusto's Simple base fee is now $49, up from its previous $40 price.
 Add-ons like international payroll and benefits administration cost extra.

 Core Plans